Mark Farris: 2001 season

 Completed 203-of-347 pass attempts (.585 percentage) for 2,094 yards and 8 touchdowns while starting all 11 games for the Aggies.
 Had a two 300-yard plus passing games, including a career-high 341 yards against Wyoming.
 Had a career-high 3 passing touchdowns against Big 12 North Champion Colorado in Boulder.
-Completed 9-of-19 passes for 191 yards and a touchdown with no interceptions in the Aggies' 28-9 Galleryfurniture.com Bowl victory over TCU.
+Completed 9-of-19 passes for 191 yards and a touchdown with no interceptions in the Aggies' 28-9 Galleryfurniture.com Bowl victory over TCU, which included an 82-yard touchdown pass.

 2002 season

 Was inconsistent in the Aggies' opening game against University of Louisiana-Lafayette and shaky in the next game against the Pitt Panthers, being pulled in favor of Dustin Long.
 With a young, struggling team and two talented underclassman quarterbacks, coach R. C. Slocum chose to go with Long and Reggie McNeal for the remainder of the season.
 Farris would not see the field again in 2002 and finished the year with 251 yards passing, no touchdowns, and no interceptions.

-Although Farris' career ended in a disappointing manner, he did become only the second Aggie quarterback to post consecutive 2,000-yard passing seasons.
-In the A&M career record book, Farris stands No. 4 in passing yards, No. 3 in completions, No. 4 in attempts, No. 1 in completion percentage and No. 8 in passing touchdowns.
-His W-L record as a starter was 17–9.
+While he was invited to the NFL Scouting Combine, he declined to go pro to focus on his family.